sourcebots/docs/content/kit/batteries/charging.md

 ### Stopping charging
 The charger will beep when the battery is fully charged.
 You must then:

-1. Press `Stop` button.
+1. Press the `Stop` button.
 The beeping should now stop.
 2. Unplug the charger from the mains.
 3. Unplug the battery from the charging lead.
 4. Unplug the monitoring lead from the battery to the charger.